-S Situation Is the situation described by the candidate responsive to the focus or intent of the behavior-based question?
-T Task Was the candidate clear and specific about the task for which they were responsible in responding to the situation? Α Action Was the candidate clear about what exactly they did in contributing to the outcome?
+S Situation Is the situation described by the candidate responsive to the focus or intent of the behavior-based question? Т Task Was the candidate clear and specific about the task for which they were responsible in responding to the situation? Α Action Was the candidate clear about what exactly they did in contributing to the outcome?
 R Result Did the candidate describe the outcome, what resulted from their actions?
 Did they highlight what they learned?
-P Problem Did the candidate describe the problem clearly and concisely?
-A Action Was the candidate clear and specific about the actions they took in constructively addressing the problem?
+P Problem Did the condidate describe the model on death, and consider 2 r Problem Did the candidate describe the problem clearly and concisely? Α Action Was the candidate clear and specific about the actions they took in constructively addressing the problem?
 R Result Did the candidate describe the result concretely?
 To what extent was the problem solved or mitigated?
 What did the candidate learn?